volodymyrhudyma/blog/content/blog/how-to-create-a-discord-bot-in-5-minutes.md

 `node index.js`

-If everything was done correctly, you should see the confirmation message in the console:
+If you did everything correctly, you should see the confirmation message in the console:

 ![Console Confirmation Log](/img/screenshot-2021-09-25-at-13.25.48.png "Console Confirmation Log")

-And the status of the bot should be "ONLINE" now:
+And the status of the bot should now change to "**Online**":

 ![Bot Is Online](/img/screenshot-2021-09-25-at-13.27.51.png "Bot Is Online")

 ## \#4 - Add Custom Command

-The bot has been set up, but it can't do anything useful yet, so let's change it.
+The bot has been set up, but can't do anything useful yet, so let's change it.

-Typically, the very first thing people implement when creating bots is the "Ping - Pong" thingy.
+Usually, the very first thing people implement when creating bots is the "Ping - Pong" thing.

-You type "Ping", the bot replies with "Pong" - as simple as that.
+You type "Ping", the bot responds with "Pong" - as simple as that.

-Add the following code to the **index.js** file:
+Paste the following code into the **index.js** file (right before the **client.login** line):

 ```javascript
 client.on("messageCreate", (message) => {